technomancy/leiningen/TUTORIAL.md

 ### Uberjar

 The simplest thing to do is to distribute an uberjar.
-This is a single standalone executable jar file.
+This is a single standalone executable jar file most suitable for giving to nontechnical users.
 For this to work you'll need to specify a namespace as your :main in project.clj.
 By this point our project.clj file should look like this:

     (defproject myproject "1.0.0-SNAPSHOT"
       :description "This project is MINE."